-When your baby sleep into rock n play then how to transition to baby Crib?
+When your baby sleeps into rock n-play then how to transition to baby Crib?

-It is best how to transition baby to crib from rock n play are 30 min intervals how to transition baby to crib from rock n play being done at least twice a day how to transition baby to crib from rock n play get your child used how long it takes him/her how much he eats and sleep patterns.
-Next, you can try putting him down for his nap time how’s about taking her out of the room with some calm soothing music or white noise so she won’t be startled by your presence.
+It is best how to transition baby to crib from rock n play are 30 min intervals how to transition baby to crib from rock n play being done at least twice a day how to transition baby to crib from rock n play get your child used how long it takes them to how much he eats and sleeps patterns.
+Next, you can try putting him down for his nap time how the show’s about taking her out of the room with some calm, soothing music or white noise so she won’t be startled by your presence.

 1. Pick a time when the baby is in a good mood or when your baby is sleeping.

-2. Lay down with the baby and talk to them about how they are going to sleep in their crib from now on.
+2. Talk to the baby about how they will sleep in their crib from now on.